 - Policies that Protect Students Who Are Injured While Participating in University-sanctioned Events: Under the university's Attendance Policy (p.
-45), students adversely affected by illness and injury due to participation in a university-sanctioned event will be allowed to make up all necessary work without penalty. - Academic Accommodations: At Johnson & Wales University, the Accessibility Services/Academic and Career Excellence (ACE) Center will provide reasonable academic accommodations to eligible students with disabilities.
+47), students adversely affected by illness and injury due to participation in a university-sanctioned event will be allowed to make up all necessary work without penalty. - Academic Accommodations: At Johnson & Wales University, Accessibility Services will provide reasonable academic accommodations to eligible students with disabilities.
 Students must provide appropriate documentation from a medical provider to show that they have been diagnosed with a concussion and are undergoing treatment.
-Upon receipt of such documentation, Accessibility Services/Academic and Career Excellence (ACE) Center will engage with students on a case-by-case basis in an interactive process to determine the appropriate accommodations.
+Upon receipt of such documentation, Accessibility Services will engage with students on a case-by-case basis in an interactive process to determine the appropriate accommodations.
 For example, an accommodation plan may include additional time on examinations and copies of classroom notes.
-Faculty members who have questions or concerns about the requested accommodation(s) should contact Accessibility Services/Academic and Career Excellence (ACE) Center.
-Students should contact Accessibility Services/Academic and Career Excellence (ACE) Center as soon as possible after their injury.
-Students are also encouraged to contact their instructors to determine a plan and timeline for making up missed assignments and/or tests.
-Accessibility Services/Academic and Career Excellence (ACE) Center advisors will work with both the student and faculty as necessary. - Withdrawal: Students may choose to withdraw if they need to leave school in order to address physical or mental health conditions that impair their ability to function successfully or safely as members of the university community.
-Students who are considering a withdrawal are encouraged to reach out to Student Academic and Financial Services and reference the University's Withdrawal policy for more information. - If Eligible, Consultation with Athletic Trainers: After initial consultation with their own medical provider, student-athletes who utilize an athletic trainer may reach out to that individual as a resource.
+Faculty members who have questions or concerns about the requested accommodation(s) should contact Accessibility Services.
+Students should contact Accessibility Services as soon as possible after their injury.
+Students are also encouraged to contact their instructors to determine a plan and timeline for making up missed assignments and/ or tests.
+The Accessibility Services advisor will work with both the student and faculty as necessary. - Withdrawal: Students may choose to withdraw if they need to leave school in order to address physical or mental health conditions that impair their ability to function successfully or safely as members of the university community.
+Students who are considering a withdrawal are encouraged to reach out to Student Academic & Financial Services and reference the University's Withdrawal policy for more information. - If Eligible, Consultation with Athletic Trainers: After initial consultation with their own medical provider, student athletes who utilize an athletic trainer may reach out to that individual as a resource.
 For more information, students may also speak with their coach or the director of athletics. - Student Counseling Services: Counseling Services provides confidential services for JWU students undergoing challenging life situations.
 For more information, students should contact Counseling Services.